openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 The entity (likely a one-shot systemd job as part of a `MachineConfig`) that configures RHEL-HA will also configure a fencing priority.
 This is usually done based on the sort-order a piece of shared info (such as IP or node name).
 The priority takes the form of a delay, usually in the order of 10s of seconds, and is used to prevent parallel fencing operations during a primary-network outage where each side powers off the other - resulting in a total cluster outage.

+RHEL-HA has no real understanding of the resources (IP addresses, file systems, databases, even virtual machines) it manages.
+It relies on resource agents to understand how to check the state of a resource, as well as start and stop them to achieve the desired target state.
+How a given agent uses these actions, and associated states, to model the resource is opaque to the cluster and depends on the needs of the underlying resource.

+Agents must conform to one of a variety of standards, including systemd, SYS-V, and OCF.
+The latter being the most powerful, adding the concept of promotion, and demotion.
+More information on creating OCF agents can be found in the upstream [developer guide](https://github.com/ClusterLabs/resource-agents/blob/main/doc/dev-guides/ra-dev-guide.asc).

 Tools for extracting support information (must-gather tarballs) will be updated to gather relevant logs for triaging issues.